 Azure Storage offers several data redundancy options: locally redundant storage (multiple copies of your data in the same facility), zone-redundant storage (redundancy across multiple facilities), and geo-redundant storage (replication across more than one region).

-Datadog’s Azure Storage integration surfaces dozens of metrics that you can graph, alert on, or visualize in an out-of-the-box dashboard, including:
+Datadog’s Azure Storage integration surfaces dozens of metrics that you can graph, alert on, or visualize in several out-of-the-box dashboards, including:

 - percentage of requests that were successful

 - bytes received/sent (ingress/egress)

 In addition to Azure Storage, Datadog also integrates with other Microsoft cloud services—including Azure Redis Cache, Azure App Service, and Azure SQL Databases—to give you a comprehensive view of your entire Azure infrastructure.

 If you are using Azure Resource Manager (ARM) to organize and manage your services, Datadog will automatically pull in resource metadata so that you can aggregate and filter your metrics using those same logical groups.

 The integration automatically pulls in the following tags for all of your Azure Storage resources:

 subscription_name (e.g., pay as you go).
 It will also pick up any custom tags you may have added to your Azure resources through the Azure portal.